 Church of Ireland Dioceses & Diocesan Records

-Why are dioceses important genealogically and how many of them were there?
+Why are Church of Ireland dioceses important genealogically and how many of them were there?

-There were originally 4 Ecclesiastical Provinces, each sub-divided into Dioceses as follows (virtually all the same names as the Roman Catholic dioceses and archdioceses that preceded them but you cannot rely on them having exactly the same boundaries.)
+There were originally 4 Ecclesiastical Provinces, each sub-divided into Dioceses as follows (with virtually all the same names as the Roman Catholic dioceses and archdioceses that preceded them but you cannot rely on them having exactly the same boundaries.)

-There were originally 4 Ecclesiastical Provinces, each sub-divided into Dioceses as follows (virtually all the same names as the Roman Catholic dioceses and archdioceses that preceded them but you cannot rely on them having exactly the same boundaries.)
+There were originally 4 Ecclesiastical Provinces, each sub-divided into Dioceses as follows (with virtually all the same names as the Roman Catholic dioceses and archdioceses that preceded them but you cannot rely on them having exactly the same boundaries.)

 ARMAGH